Skip to main content

 This is an area that we are looking to improve in the future.

-Please be particularly aware that the batching algorithm within our client is not thread-safe.
-Keeping this in mind will help ensure smoother, more predictable operations when using our Python client in multi-threaded environments.
+The batching algorithm in our client is not thread-safe.
+Keep this in mind to help ensure smoother, more predictable operations when using our Python client in multi-threaded environments.

 If you are performing batching in a multi-threaded scenario, ensure that only one of the threads is performing the batching workflow at any given time.
 No two threads can use the same client.batch object at one time.